dUltra: Ultra-Fast Diffusion Language Models via Reinforcement Learning: Introduction

 Taking these motivations all together, in this work, we propose dUltra, a framework that \textit{learns} optimal unmasking strategies through on-policy RL combined with on-policy distillation reward.
 The primary result and architecture is summarized in \Cref{fig:main}.
 Our key contributions are:

-\begin{itemize} \item We introduce an unmasking planner head that predicts per-token unmasking likelihood using independent Bernoulli distributions, enabling learnable sampling trajectory planning. \item We develop a GRPO-based training framework that jointly optimizes the diffusion model and unmasking order planner using multiple reward signals including verifiable reward, distillation reward, and unmasking efficiency. \item We propose advantage clipping to enable effective RL training of the unmasking planner head. \item We demonstrate our approach's strong performance on mathematical reasoning (GSM8K, MATH500) and code generation (HumanEval, MBPP) tasks. \end{itemize}
+\begin{itemize} \item We introduce an unmasking planner head that predicts per-token unmasking likelihood using independent Bernoulli distributions, enabling learnable sampling trajectory planning. \item We develop a GRPO-based on-policy distillation framework that jointly optimizes the diffusion model and unmasking order planner using both verifiable reward and distillation reward.
+We also propose advantage clipping to enable effective RL training of the unmasking planner head. \item We show state-of-the-art performance in terms of both token-per-forward (TPF) and number of function evaluations (NFE) on mathematical reasoning (GSM8K, MATH500) and code generation (HumanEval, MBPP) tasks. \end{itemize}